What is an EHCP and who is it for?

 Young people can apply for a needs assessment and parents, carers and schools/college staff can help you with this.

-What are the benefits of an EHC plan?
+What are the benefits of an EHCP?

 The SEND guide for parents and carers explains how parents can ask for one of these schools or special post-16 institutions to be named in their child’s education, health and care plan.